 Our Wilshire Law firm class action attorneys are among the top 1% of lawyers in the nation.
 Hiring an experienced and qualified lawyer is important in a class action lawsuit, as they will represent an entire group of people and grievances instead of just one.
 With the right lawyer, class actions make the lawsuit even more effective than if plaintiffs just sued individually.

-We also charge zero attorneys' fees if we don’t win!
+We work on a contingency-fee basis, which means there’s no charge to you unless you win your case.
 If the class action claim is successful, lawyers are paid out of the recoveries of class actions.
-In specific circumstances, the defendant is sometimes legally required to pay the attorneys' fees for the plaintiffs.
+In specific circumstances, the defendant is sometimes legally required to pay the attorneys’ fees for the plaintiffs.

 Class action lawsuits combine a large number of cases into one singular strong case, ensuring a more effective result and a more attainable justice for individuals who may not have the time or resources to file an individual lawsuit.